How to Sell Jewelry Online: What You MUST Do to Succeed in 2023

 Overstock

 Overstock is an online marketplace that has been around since 1997.
 It has over 40 million customers a month and jewelry and watches are popular selling categories.
+There are a ton of successful online jewelry stores on the platform.
 Their commission is apparently slightly higher than other channels and they charge about 10 cents for each listing; however, it is hard to know for sure until you sign up to be a seller.

 Check out this helpful article for more information on how to sell on Overstock.